nielshanson/nielshanson.github.com/hanson_cv.md

 ## Experience

+* 2016 - Now - Senior Associate Data Scientist - Data & Analytics Lighthouse - KPMG US

+* 2015 - Consulting Data Scientist - 42 Technologies (Y Combinator Startup)

+   Provided data-driven recommendations and advice for customer targeting, procurement, and staffing initiatives for a number of retail sales data sets.
+Applied sales forecasting, graph analysis, and collaborative filtering techniques to develop informative product recommendation, customer clustering, and employee staffing models.
+Also improved the back-end data acquisition and ETL pipeline by developing a statistical outlier detection model by irregularities in file format, size, and arrival time.

-* 2011 - Now - Bioinformatics Ph.D.
+* 2015 - Bioinformatics Ph.D.
 Candidate - Steven J. Hallam Laboratory

 	Primary research focuses on the development of MetaPathways, a pipeline developed in Python and C++ for the Big Data processing and analysis challenges of next-generation environmental sequence information.
 The software accommodates a wide range of experimental conditions, integrates with HPC resources via a master-worker model, and is controlled locally via user-friendly GUI.
 Moreover, I am involved in all areas of lab data analysis and research, and have utilized a combination of Python and R to develop bespoke solutions to a variety of analytical challenges.